stipsan/react-spring-bottom-sheet/README.md

 Disabled by default.
 By default, a user can expand the bottom sheet only by dragging a header or the overlay.
 This option enables expanding the bottom sheet on the content dragging.

+### containerRef

+Type: `React.RefObject<Node>`

+The container ref to which the portal will be appended.
+If not set the portal will be appended to the body of the component's owner document (typically this is the document.body).

 ## Events

 All events receive `SpringEvent` as their argument.
 The payload varies, but `type` is always present, which can be `'OPEN' | 'RESIZE' | 'SNAP' | 'CLOSE'` depending on the scenario.